dweinstein/awesome-frida/README.md

 * [Dexcalibur](https://github.com/FrenchYeti/dexcalibur) - A dynamic binary instrumentation tool designed for Android apps and powered by Frida
 * [bagbak](https://github.com/ChiChou/bagbak) - Decrypt apps from AppStore on jailbroken devices.
 Supports decrypting app extensions.
 * [Runtime Mobile Security (RMS)](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security) - A powerful web interface that helps you to manipulate Android and iOS Apps at Runtime
+* [CatFrida](https://github.com/neil-wu/CatFrida) - A macOS app for inspecting a running iOS app.
+Building with frida-swift, CatFrida provide an awesome easy way to dive into an app.

 <a name="videos" />